stephen304/castblock-legacy/README.md

 Run `castblock` while on the same LAN as chromecast devices.

 Alternatively, enable and start `castblock.service` to run in the background.
+Ensure `castblock` exists in `/usr/bin/` and `castblock.service` exists in `/usr/lib/systemd/system/` as above, then run:
+1. `sudo systemctl start castblock`
+1. Check the service has started by running `sudo systemctl status castblock`
+1. And finally, in order to run at boot, type `sudo systemctl enable castblock`

 It should automatically detect all chromecasts on the LAN, keep track of what's playing, and automatically skip sponsors using the SponsorBlock API.